 - 1. Meet with the instructor or team of instructors - 2.
-Meet with the other staff personnel: discipline committee member, guidance counselor, ESE coordinator, etc. - 3.
+Meet with the instructor's department head - 3.
+Meet with the other staff personnel, as applicable: dean of discipline, guidance counselor, ESE coordinator, etc. - 4.
+Meet with the Vice Principal - 5.
 Meet with the Principal